Day 2: logical properties

 Logical properties

-Using logical properties, “One” is at the very right in right-to-left languages because logical properties don't work with the concept of top and bottom or left and right, but start and end, which may switch depending on the writing mode.
+Using logical properties, “One” is at the very right in right-to-left languages because logical properties don't work with the concept of top and bottom or left and right, but start and end, which switches depending on the writing mode.

 li {